cloudnull/InstanceSync/README.rst

  1200G        1088 Minutes
 ============  ============

-Do you want to see the script in Action?
+Do you want to see the script in Action:
   I have a screen cast of a migration for a Live Instance to another instance. `You can check it out here`_\.

 .. _You can check it out here: http://ascii.io/a/1063